 Ancient Apothecary Fermented Oregano also contains ashwagandha in the form of Organic Ashwagandha Extract (Root and Leaf).

-Ashwagandha is well-known for its rich history in health-supporting benefits, including being an amazing stress buster.†
+Ashwagandha is well-known for its rich history in health-supporting benefits, including support for a healthy response to stress.†

 - Boost energy and reduce fatigue†

 - Enhance focus and mental stamina†